LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 **Limitations:**
 - Ineligible to participate in league games
 - Cannot unilaterally change game rules or league structure
-- Key decisions must be approved by the Staff

 ### 2.3 Staff Members

 **Number:** Five staff members

-**Selection:** Three appointed by the president, two elected by the Captains' Council
+**Selection:** Two appointed by the president, three elected by the Captains' Council

 **Responsibilities:**
 - Create and enforce game rules